Writing Sex - Technique & Structure

-I dug out my favorite erotic stories (Angela Knight is the greatest erotica writer I have ever had the pleasure to read!) and highlighted the sex scenes I liked best.
-Then I broke that scene down on paper - not the words they wrote - but what order was used to describe what was going on.
+I dug out my favorite erotic stories and highlighted the sex scenes I liked best.
+Then I broke that scene down on paper; not the words they wrote, but the order of the Actions and when Description was used to Show what was going on.

 ACTION Scenes = Chronological Order